ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If an arterv is cut compress it above the
 wound; if a vein is cut, compress it below
 If choked slo on all fours and cough.
 For
-slight bums dip the part in cold water; i
+slight bums dip the part in cold water; if
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_cloudchaser_ver01:data:sn83016926:00295877650:1879121001:0234/pct:30.365660,35.899109,10.585586,5.164166/!600,600/0/default.jpg"/>
 </td>